How will Corpus Christi prepare and support my child moving to the next stage of education? How will you increase their independence?

-Transition can be difficult for children with Special Educational Needs and Disabilities and so we endeavour to put strategies in place to make transition as smooth as possible for all children.
+Transition can be difficult for children with Special Educational Needs and Disabilities, so we endeavour to put strategies in place to make transition as smooth as possible for all children.

-When children join us from an Early Years settings we liaise with the Early Years professionals to gain information to ensure a happy, healthy start to school.
-For any children with additional needs a separate transfer meeting will be held with parents/carers, Early Years providers, any relevant professionals, Reception teaching staff and the Inclusion leader.
-In this meeting and through discussions with you we plan for the best possible start to your child’s school life at Corpus Christi.
+When children join us from an Early Years setting, we liaise with the Early Years professionals to gain information to ensure a happy, healthy start to school.
+For any children with additional needs a separate transfer meeting will be held with parents/carers, Early Years providers, any relevant professionals, Reception teaching staff and the Inclusion leader or SENCo.
+In this meeting, and through discussions with you, we plan for the best possible start to your child’s school life at Corpus Christi.
 Children also have induction visits in the Summer term and at the beginning of the Autumn term.
-At the beginning of September, our Reception class teachers also offer home visits to you in September to share as much valuable information as possible.
-We put in place any additional aids for transition such as photographs or social stories to prepare children for joining us in the Summer before they start school.
+At the beginning of September, our Reception class teachers also offer home visits, which give you the opportunity to share as much valuable information as possible.
+We put in place any additional aids for transition, such as photographs or social stories, to prepare children for joining us in the Summer before they start school.

 If your child is moving to another school we will contact the new school and share relevant information on how best to allow for a smooth transition.
-For children with Special Educational Needs or Disabilities (SEND), if possible the Inclusion Leader will meet with the Special Needs team in the new school to plan for their arrival.
+For children with Special Educational Needs or Disabilities (SEND), if possible, the Inclusion Leader or SENCo will meet with the Special Needs team in the new school to plan for their arrival.
 We will make sure that all records about your child are passed on as soon as possible.
-Any work needed for transition, (for example making a book about both schools) will occur in school before your child leaves.
-Where possible visits to the new school will be facilitated.
+Any work needed for transition (for example making a book about both schools), will occur in school before your child leaves.
+Where possible, visits to the new school will be facilitated.

 Other areas such as the cloakrooms, toilets and any new doors to be used in or out of school will be visited by the children so that they become more familiar with any new areas to them.
 Group and individual transition work begins in good time to prepare all children for change.

 The school also host a visit from the local Catholic secondary school and Local Authority, to discuss transition arrangements for parents of Year 5 children and children are involved in visiting their new school.
-The Year 6 class teachers attend a transition meeting with the secondary schools and they transfer all information relating to our year 6 children to the relevant staff.
+The Year 6 class teachers attend a transition meeting with the secondary schools and they transfer all information relating to our Year 6 children to the relevant staff.
 We also host a BCP 'Moving on up' programme to help support Year 6 pupils through the transition from primary to secondary school.

-The Inclusion Leader will discuss the specific needs of children with the special needs team of the child’s secondary school.
-In most cases, a transition review meeting to which you will be invited will take place with the SEN team from the new school.
+The Inclusion Leader or SENCo will discuss the specific needs of children with the Special Educational Needs team from the child’s secondary school.
+In most cases, a transition review meeting, to which you will be invited, will take place with the SEN team from the new school.